 Does the caravan need to be clean before using polish?

 Ideally, your caravan should be cleaned before you begin to polish it.
-This means that all the bacteria and dirt be removed because this will improve the results of the polish and enhance the final finish.
+This means that all the bacteria and dirt will be removed, therefore improving the results of the polish and enhancing the final finish.

 This shouldn’t be a problem because you should be washing and cleaning your caravan regularly, but the polish will give it the extra sparkly finish.

 How often should you polish your caravan?

 We recommend that you polish your caravan between 3 to 6 times each year using a low abrasive polish.
 You want to avoid over-polishing, which can cause you to remove too much of the top clear coat.